-The District shall ensure that records retention requirements are incorporated into any plan and process for design, redesign, or substantial enhancement of an information system that stores electronic records.
+The District will ensure that records retention requirements are incorporated into any program, plan, or process for design, redesign, or substantial enhancement of an information system that stores electronic records.
+The District will also ensure that electronic records are not rendered unusable because of changing technology before their retention and preservation requirements expire.

-Arts and Cultural Affairs Law Section 57.19 8 New York Code of Rules and Regulations (NYCRR) Part 185
+Arts and Cultural Affairs Law Section Article 57-a 8 New York Code of Rules and Regulations (NYCRR) Part 185